 Each of the vaults in the capital has its own lineup of ghostly residents.
 Whether you’d rather rub shoulders with the friendly cobbler from the Blair Streets vaults or the malevolent South Bridge Entity of Damnation Alley, there are plenty of Edinburgh ghost tours to choose from within the vaults.
 My personal favourite that I consider to be the best ghost tour in Edinburgh is the one with Mercat Tours.

-While all the above offer awesome vault tours and ghost tours, I think the best ghost tour in Edinburgh is the Hidden & Haunted Tour.
-This adventure takes place in the evening and is too scary for anyone under 18!
+While all the above offer awesome vault tours and ghost tours, you must check out the best ghost tours in Edinburgh!
+It features great ghost tours which include an awesome tour from Mercat Tours that takes place in the evening and is too scary for anyone under 18!
 During the tour, you’ll follow a guide through the dark streets of Edinburgh’s Old Town.

 Each ghost tour company has its own unique route which leads you down to different parts of the vaults where they’ll tell you their own renditions of the city’s sordid history and the notorious ghost stories that go with them.